Recruitment, Hiring and Onboarding

-- Temporary Employees: Hiring of staff for temporary positions should also be conducted through Vanderbilt Temporary Service (VTS) or the Clinical Staffing Resource Center (CSRC) depending on the type of role.
+- Temporary Employees: Hiring of employees for temporary positions should also be conducted through Vanderbilt Temporary Service (VTS).
 Temporary and PRN positions are created for a limited period of time, but no more than six months or on a situational basis as needed.

-- To ensure consistency in hiring processes and adherence to compliance requirements, VTS is also responsible for contracting with and managing all outside temporary employment agencies as approved secondary vendors for non-nursing positions.
+- To ensure consistency in hiring processes and adherence to compliance requirements, VTS is also responsible for contracting with and managing all outside temporary employment.
 The Clinical Staffing Resource Center is responsible for contracting with and managing all outside temporary agencies as approved secondary vendors for nursing positions.

 - Arrangements with individuals providing services with the intent to pay through accounts payable or other procurement processes should be reviewed and approved by Human Resources.
 The department should contact their human resources consultant for a determination of whether a Consultant/Independent Contractor relationship exists.
 Those who do not meet the IRS eligibility requirements may be considered for hire as VTS temporary employees.

-- Rehires and Bridging: A former staff member may be considered for rehire if the separation from prior employment was voluntary and appropriate notice was provided and if the staff member worked through the notice period as required by the department.
-(Hourly paid staff who resign are required to provide a two-week written notice and exempt staff who resign are required to provide at least one month written notice.)
+- Rehires and Bridging: A former employee may be considered for rehire if the separation from prior employment was voluntary and appropriate notice was provided and if the employee worked through the notice period as required by the department.
+(Hourly paid employees who resign are required to provide a two-week written notice and exempt employees who resign are required to provide at least one month written notice.)

-The Recruiter will review the personnel file of the former staff member who has applied for reemployment and verify eligibility for rehire before forwarding the application.
-The Hiring Manager will be advised of the former staff member's eligibility for rehire and the requirement to check references.
+The Recruiter will review the personnel file of the former employee who has applied for reemployment and verify eligibility for rehire before forwarding the application.
+The Hiring Manager will be advised of the former employee's eligibility for rehire and the requirement to check references.

-Some benefits can be bridged if a staff member has completed at least two consecutive years of service in a regular or term full-time and/or part-time position immediately prior to their last separation or changes to temporary work-status and returns to a regular or term position in less than one year.
+Some benefits can be bridged if an employee has completed at least two consecutive years of service in a regular or term full-time and/or part-time position immediately prior to their last separation or changes to temporary work-status and returns to a regular or term position in less than one year.
 Temporary positions are not counted when determining whether two years of service has been completed.

 - Employment of Minors: Vanderbilt does not employ individuals under the age of 18 in regular positions.
 It may be appropriate to hire individuals who are under 18 years of age in temporary positions available through Vanderbilt Temporary Services (VTS) or in defined programs.
 Due to safety concerns, minors may not work in certain types of laboratories or operate certain types of machinery/equipment.
 Minors are also generally prohibited from positions requiring patient contact or care.